kenneth-fossen/fagdag-ef-core/docs/slides.md

 <!--
 - Pre-convention model configuration
-	- You can configure default matppers for e.g. all string in a model/databasecontext.
+	- You can configure default mappers for e.g. all string in a model/databasecontext.

 Compiled models
  -	For databases with many relations, 100s to 1000s entity types and relationsships.